TaygaHoshi/tt-project/Equipment/Weapons - Two Handed.md

 ## Longbow
 + (Passive) Unsteady Aiming
-	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
+	+ Unless you use Improved Aiming, your projectile attacks with longbows have a -2 penalty on precision rolls.
 + (Projectile) Shoot
 	+ Range: 15 meters.
 	+ Deals 20 physical damage.
 + (Projectile) Curving Shot
-	+ Ignores weapon precision.
 	+ Shoot your projectile in a way that it bends and curves around objects.
 	+ This attack ignores non-magical covers, as long as the target is in line of sight.
 	+ Deals 15 physical damage.